CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. G: Yea, you know the old saying: “if it ain't broke, don't fix it”.

-1. I: Think of refactoring as an investment.
+1. I: I think of refactoring as an investment.
 An investment of effort in the present in order to harvest the fruits in the future.
-Tell me, do you fold and sort your clean clothes after laundry before putting them in the closet?
+Tell me, do you fold your clean clothes after laundry and place them sorted in the closet?
 Or do you just store the basket of clean laundry in the corner of the room?

 1. S: Ha, ha, my hose in no mess…